 - Each Museum Pass can only used one time at each attraction.
 The attractions track the pass number presented at the beginning of your visit.

-- Following the customer’s visit to the attraction, the Museum Pass must be returned to the branch where it was checked out by the end of the seven-day checkout period.
+- Museum Passes may be returned to any MCPL branch.
+Passes must be returned by the end of the seven-day checkout period.

 - Fines and fees will apply for late or lost Museum Passes.